alexispurslane/embryo-engine/README.md

 ## Core design ideas

-- 📝 **Truly data-driven[^5], with a UNIX and FSF spin**: 100% of game content should be expressible using data files and scripts, strictly separate from the game engine, without linking to the engine like a framework or modifying it.
+- 📝 **Truly data-driven[^5], with a UNIX and FSF spin**: 100% of game content should be expressible using plain data files and scripts, with only behavior requiring actual scripts and and everything else being declarative.
+Game scripts and data should be strictly separate from the game engine, without linking to the engine like a framework or modifying it.
   Moreover, instead of game data and scripts being compiled along with the game engine into a single binary blob for release, the game engine should remain a